CAS Entrepreneurial Management

 The course is intended to develop a practical understanding of the complexities of making Investment Decision by applying conceptual framework to case studies.
 In addition to academic cases, recent current events or landmark business investment decisions will be used to show economic trends and the wide range of considerations in realistic contexts of decision making.

 - Future leaders implement soft skill tools to maximize the team's commitment and performance

 The program encourages lively interaction between students and professors and stimulates the sharing of knowledge through group work.
 The students’ learning experience is enhanced by corporate work projects, in-class discussions, and presentations that build on their previous experience.

-- Proficiency in English (both spoken and written)
+- English proficiency required (both written and spoken)

 Number of participants

 Dr. Raphael COHEN, Getratex SA

 CAS (Certificate of Advanced Studies - 6 modules): CHF 9'500*